 You guys: prepare yourselves to be seduced by this bowl of Roasted Garlic Miso Butter Noodles.
 This is a going-back-for-seconds-and-thirds situation here.
 Miso is synonymous with umami – it’s made from fermented soybeans, rice, or barley and has the world’s most perfect funky, savory flavor.
 It’s rich, salty, tangy, and amazing in soups, sauces, noodles, and eggs.
-So, no big deal, let’s just mix this flavor dynamo into some soft butter with my personal food superhero, roasted garlic, swirl in some pasta, and call it a day, hmmmm?
+So, no big deal, let’s just mix this flavor dynamo into some soft butter with my personal food superhero, roasted garlic, swirl in some pasta, and call it a day!
 Yes, please!

-There’s nothing to even break down here – soft butter, miso paste (I like the light-colored kind, sometimes labeled sweet or shiro miso), a head of roasted garlic, some minced scallion, crushed red pepper and (optional) cayenne.
+This recipe is as simple as it gets – soft butter, miso paste, a head of roasted garlic, some minced scallion, crushed red pepper, and cayenne.
 Plus, whatever pasta you want – I prefer spaghetti.
 Garnish with scallion greens, and, if you’re truly a glutton for umami like me, grate on a little Parmesan, too.

 Guys, go make this the best day ever and make these noodles.